 When you are finished, you can either retrace your steps back to the R train or walk through the neighborhood and take the D train back, or vice versa.

-If you are unfamiliar with the NYC Subway, then read our tips on navigating the system and choosing a MetroCard.
+If you are unfamiliar with the NYC Subway, see our post with tips on navigating the system and choosing a MetroCard.

 Driving and Parking

-But many locals choose this option which is why you will find yourself in bumper-to-bumper traffic.
+But many locals drive and you will find yourself in bumper-to-bumper traffic.

-If you are considering driving to Dyker Heights and then exploring on foot, know that parking is very hard to find.
+Even if you want to drive to the neighborhood then see the lights by walking, know that parking is very hard to find.

-Your best chances to find parking are between 79th to 86th Street.
+Your best bet is to look for a spot between 79th and 86th Street.

 BEST TIME TO SEE THE LIGHTS

-By then, most homeowners will have flicked the switch!
-The lights and decorations are generally gone after New Year's Day.
+By mid-December, most homeowners will have flicked the switch!

 Starting at dusk every day (4:30/5-ish), the lights are turned on.
 Most are turned off by 10 pm.